v-pun215/eClient/README.md

 This launcher downloads Minecraft Libraries from the official libraries.minecraft.net.

 This launcher's main goal is not to pirate the game, it's simply to port the launcher to Python :)
-## Known Bugs -
+## Known Bugs
-When launching Minecraft 1.20, Minecraft loads in with 'Failed to Quick Play'.
-Trying to fix this issue.
+~~When launching Minecraft 1.20, Minecraft loads in with 'Failed to Quick Play'.
+Trying to fix this issue.~~

 Not able to login to Mojang accounts anymore (Mojang disabled the API).

-Forge can't install and run properly.
+Forge can't install and run properly (Only in versions before 1.13)
 ## Features
 Can install and launch all versions of Minecraft Java Edition (starting from 1.0)